mikeoleary/mikeoleary.github.io/_posts/2026-07-28-mulesoft-on-openshift-behind-bigip.md

 └───────────────────────────────────────────────────────────────────┘
 ```

 The gateway lives in namespace `gateway`; the backends live in `mulesoft-demo`.
-BIG-IP routes on hostname and neither knows nor cares what's behind the gateway.
+BIG-IP routes on hostname to the Mulesoft gateway.

+The BIG-IP doesn't know what's behind the gateway.
 The gateway doesn't know a BIG-IP exists.
-That decoupling is the whole point — and it's what makes the "swap Kong for MuleSoft" exercise a middle-layer change.

 Here's the running environment: